K. V. Ramana Reddy: Personal life

 Ramana Reddy is a businessperson from Kamareddy, Telangana.
 He dropped out of formal education after his Class 12.
 His father, Katipally Raji Reddy, was a Kamareddy panchayat samiti president.
+In an affidavit filed to the Election Commission of India, he declared assets amounting to ₹49 crore.

 Career

 Reddy worked as a Zilla Parishad member in the undivided Nizamabad district in 2004 and became ZP chairman.
-Earlier, he worked in the Indian National Congress and when Y. S. Rajasekhara Reddy, the then chief minister of undivided Andhra Pradesh died, he joined TRS, now renamed BRS.
-Before the 2018 elections, he joined BJP and contested as MLA but finished a distant third.
+Earlier, he worked in the Indian National Congress and when Y. S. Rajasekhara Reddy, the then chief minister of undivided Andhra Pradesh died, he joined YSR Congress Party.Before the 2018 elections, he joined BJP and contested as MLA but finished a distant third.
 In recent years, he is credited with taking up local issues.
 His donations and support in supplying building materials for the construction of temples in the constituency is said to be one of the reasons that helped him gain a voter base.
 He also spearheaded the agitation to oppose the 'Master Plan' for Kamareddy that was mooted by the then BRS government.